-This sample of adult offspring underwent an experiment to measure their memory retention: 24 hours after being shown an object all the offspring (whether in the choline-supplement group or not) remembered it and it was familiar to them However, after 48 hours, the rats of dams fed a prenatal choline-rich diet recognized the object better than those in the standard diet group, while the choline-deficient group could not recognize it.
+This sample of adult offspring underwent an experiment to measure their memory retention: 24 hours after being shown an object all the offspring (whether in the choline-supplement group or not) remembered it and it was familiar to them.

+However, after 48 hours, the rats of dams fed a prenatal choline-rich diet recognized the object better than those in the standard diet group, while the choline-deficient group could not recognize it.

 Thus, the scientists concluded that prenatal choline intake improves long-term memory in the resulting offspring once they reach adulthood.

 In the second experiment, the researchers measured changes in attention that occurred in adult rats fed a choline supplement for 12 weeks, versus those with no choline intake.

 They found that the rats which had ingested choline maintained better attention that the others when presented with a familiar stimulus.

 The control group, fed a standard diet, showed the normal learning delay when this familiar stimulus acquired a new meaning.

 However, the choline-rich intake rats showed a fall in attention to the familiar stimulus, rapidly learning its new meaning.

-Explore further: Choline supplementation during pregnancy presents a new approach to schizophrenia prevention

-More information: Their study has recently given rise to publications in Nutritional Neuroscience and Behavioural Brain Research.
+The study is published in the journal Nutritional Neuroscience and Behavioural Brain Research.